LoyolaChicagoBooks/introcs-csharp/rst/funcreturn.rst

 .. literalinclude:: ../examples/addition2.cs

 **In class recommendation**:  Improve Miles' original example with functions.
-What makes sense?
-The original example is saved as :file:`GlazerCalc1.cs`.
+What operations get repeated (and are likely to appear in other programs, too)?
+The original example is saved as :file:`glazer_calc.cs`.

 .. _QuotientStringEx: